U.S. Department of State Seal

 You can find detailed information on vaccinations and other health precautions on the CDC website

 HIV/AIDS Restrictions: Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Thailand.
-However, these restrictions are generally not enforced.
 Please verify this information with the Royal Thai Embassy before you travel.

-If a protest or demonstration is expected to pass near the U.S. Embassy or Consulate facilities, Embassy and Consulate entrances and functions may be restricted.
-The U.S. Embassy in Bangkok’s websiteFacebook, and Twitter sites and the U.S. Consulate General in Chiang Mai’s websiteFacebook, and Twitter sites post information about local events that may affect Embassy functions.
+If a protest or demonstration is expected to pass near the U.S. Embassy or Consulate facilities, the U.S. Embassy in Bangkok’s websiteFacebook, and X (formerly Twitter) sites and the U.S. Consulate General in Chiang Mai’s websiteFacebook, and X (formerly Twitter) sites post information about local events that may affect Consulate functions.
 Enroll in the Smart Traveler Enrollment Program (STEP) to receive security and safety messages.

 Crime: